tmjo/charger-card/README.md

 Installation with [HACS][hacs] (Home Assistant Community Store) is highly reccomended but requires that you have this installed on your Home Assistant.
 The charger-card is available just by searching for `Charger Card` under the Frontend-section of HACS.

 ### Manual
+Alternatively you could install the card manually by following the steps below:

 1. Download `charger-card.js` file from the [latest-release].
 2. Put `charger-card.js` file into your `config/www` folder.